bjmllr/text_extractor/README.md

 ]
 ```

-A new concept is required to achieve this using a TextExtractor:
-`filldown`.
-A `filldown` is a special `record` that does not generate
+The `filldown` special record type does not extract data into discrete
-rows of data, rather it modifies any row that follows it.
-Here is the
+rows, rather, when it matches, it modifies rows that follow it.
+Here
-`TextExtractor`, using `filldown`, that will perform the desired
+is the `TextExtractor`, using `filldown`, that will perform the
-extraction:
+appropriate extraction:

 ```ruby
 TextExtractor.new do